Quantum deliberating machines: The Basic Elements of the QDM

 Intuitively, this joint pure state represents a superposition of two alternative competing evolutions, entangled with the control qubit, which acts as a ``quantum switch'' \cite{Bera2019}, thus enabling the machine to coherently maintain both candidate processes in parallel, Fig.\ \ref{fig:CU-diagram}.
 At some later time, the control qubit can be measured, selecting one branch, or it can be retained as part of a larger entangled register.

 The above minimal model can be enriched.
-A memory register $M$ can coherently record the outcome of the evaluation by a controlled-NOT from $C$ to $M$.
+A memory register $M$ can coherently record the labels of actions taken (and, possibly, the outcome of the evaluation) by a controlled-NOT from $C$ to $M$.
 A policy register $P$ may store amplitudes that are coherently updated by a unitary controlled by $M$, representing a reversible quantum learning step.
-The entire $(C,M,S,P)$ system then unitarily evolves, with entanglement carrying the record of past outcomes and updating future tendencies.
+The entire $(C,M,S,P)$ system then unitarily evolves, with entanglement carrying the record of past actions (and outcomes) and updating future tendencies.

 This extension suggests an architecture for quantum agents: rather than classically re-weighting probabilities after each outcome, the agent maintains coherent policy superpositions that adapt through reversible entanglement with memory.